RawiahMQ/pdsnd_github/README.md

 Description

-this project using python.3 created to analyze and study the usage of the US Bikeshare's services in three major cities: 'Chicago', 'Washington', 'NewYork city' with an interactive environment with the user using Numpy and Pandas libraries.
+this project using python.3 created to analyze and study the usage of the US Bikeshare's services in three major cities: 'Chicago', 'Washington', 'NewYork city' with an interactive environment with the user.installing Numpy and Pandas is required to run the program.

 This project contains